krobelus/git-branchstack/README.md

 Commits whose message does not start with a topic tag are ignored.

 If there is a merge conflict, you will be prompted to resolve it.
-However, it is usually a good idea to avoid this by using the same topic for dependent commits.

-You can specify dependencies between branches for example use `[child:parent1:parent2]` to base `child` off both `parent1` and `parent2`.
+To avoid conflicts, you can specify dependencies between branches.
+For example use `[child:parent1:parent2]` to base `child` off both `parent1` and `parent2`.

-Please ensure that dependencies appear before users in your branch.
+Instead of the default `[` and `]` guards, you can set `branchless.subjectPrefixPrefix` and `branchless.subjectPrefixSuffix`, respectively.

 ## Tips